thekevinscott/UpscalerJS/examples/tensors/README.md

 :::note

-For the purposes of this example, we'll create a tensor with `tf.browser.fromPixels`.
+For the purposes of this example, you'll create a tensor with `tf.browser.fromPixels`.
 This is the same method used internally by UpscalerJS, so using this method is redundant unless you have additional steps you wish to perform on your tensor.

 :::